-- Blockchain as a public ledger: By relying on individual networks, transactions are hashed and added to a public record.
-Participatiing networks maintain and thus approve the record.
+- Blockchain as a public ledger: With individual networks, transactions are hashed and added to a public record.
+Participating networks maintain and thus approve the record.
 The blockchain ledger is essential in order to maintain validity as a currency.
 Additionally, it makes the reliability of decentralized cryptocurrencies possible.

 - Adding blocks to the blockchain: To add to the blockchain, miners mine for the target hash.
 This relies on data from the blockheader.
 Each blockheader contains versions of the number of the block, a timestamp of the transaction and the hash of the previous block, which contains the nonce.

-- Proof-of-work: Once the target-hash has been solved, a proof-of-work is produced.
+- Proof-of-work: Once the target-hash has been solved, it also produces proof-of-work.
 This is related to the SHA-256 and the current level of difficulty for solving it.

 - Nonce: The nonce is a “number only used once,” in a Bitcoin block is a 32-bit (4-byte).
 The value of the nonce is adjusted by miners.
 So the hash of the block will be less than or equal to the current target of the network.

 Hash algorithms are computational functions.
 The process condenses input data into a fixed size, the resulting is an output that is a hash or a hash value.
 Hashes identify, compare or run calculations against files and strings of data.
 When attempting to add to an extent blockchain, the program must solve for the target-hash in order for it to reach acceptance as a new block.